azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

 -----
 ## Access to CMET (Control metadata editor tool)

-Any user can add new controls using the CMET (Control metadata editor tool) from the AzTS UI.
-Only the privileged users can access CMET.
+Only the privileged users can access CMET to update control metadata or to add new control.
 To elevate any user to privileged role kindly follow the steps mentioned below:

 - Open the [Azure portal](https://portal.azure.com/).
 - Navigate to AzTS host subscription -> AzTS host resource group.